 In the event of any person (in any capacity, whether employed, contracted, a volunteer or student) leaving the school as a result of their being considered unsuitable to work with children, or who has harmed or poses a risk of harm to children, the school will report this to the Disclosure and Barring Service (DBS) promptly, within one working week.
 This applies equally to anyone who would have been removed from the school had he or she not left earlier.
 The school recognises that the proprietors of independent schools have a legal duty to respond to requests from the DBS for information they hold already, but do not have to find it from other sources.

-A referral can be made in relation to anyone who is undertaking 'teaching work'.
-The TRA can put an interim prohibition order in place to prevent a teacher from teaching until the case has been fully investigated.
-The school has a statutory duty to consider referral of cases involving serious professional misconduct to TRA and also where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and a prohibition order may be appropriate.
+A referral will be made to the Teaching Regulation Agency (TRA) where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and a prohibition order may be appropriate.
 The reasons for such a referral include situations where the member of staff has been dismissed for unacceptable professional conduct, conduct that may bring the profession into disrepute or a conviction, at any time, for a relevant offence.
-Referrals may also be made to the TRA by the Police or the DBS.
-Matters reported by the school to the DBS may require a separate referral to TRA.
 The school need only take this action if the matter has not been reported to the Disclosure and Barring Service; all matters reported to the DBS will be shared with TRA.
-A referral to the DBS would be undertaken on the advice of MK Together LADO.
+A referral to the DBS would be undertaken on the advice of Milton Keynes Safeguarding Board LADO.
 Advice about whether an allegation against a teacher is sufficiently serious to refer to the TRA can be found in 'Teacher misconduct: the prohibition of teachers (October 2015)'.
-Further guidance and a referral form are published on the TRA website.
+Further guidance is published on the TRA website.

-The school will follow the guidance in Part 4 of the DfE document KCSIE (September 2022) to ensure that:
+The school will follow the guidance in Part 4 of the DfE document KCSIE (September 2023) to ensure that: